treeverse/lakeFS/docs/howto/deploy/onprem.md

 next:  ["Import data into your installation", "/howto/import.html"]
 ---

-# On-Premises deployment
+# On-Premises Deployment

+{: .tip }
+> The instructions given here are for a self-managed deployment of lakeFS.
+>
-For a hosted lakeFS service with guaranteed SLAs, try [lakeFS Cloud](https://lakefs.cloud) {: .note }
+> For a hosted lakeFS service with guaranteed SLAs, try [lakeFS Cloud](https://lakefs.cloud)

 {% include toc.html %}